-Removal, relocation, trimming, or replacement of the 13 protected oak trees on the project site during project construction and operation could potentially conflict with the County of Los Angeles Oak Tree Ordinance.
+BIO Impact 6 Removal, relocation, trimming, or replacement of the 13 protected oak trees on the project site during project construction and operation could potentially conflict with the County of Los Angeles Oak Tree Ordinance.
 Impacts during construction and operation of the project could be significant.

-(CEQA Checklist Appendix G Threshold IV. e)

-Mitigation Measures BIO/mm-6.1 For oak trees within the project site that are to be retained in their current location, prior to construction, chain-link fencing shall be installed around the protected zone of the trees (5 feet beyond the dripline, the outermost extent of the tree's branches, or 15 feet from the trunk, whichever is greater).
+(CEQA Checklist Appendix G Threshold IV. e) Mitigation Measures BIO/mm-6.1 For oak trees within the project site that are to be retained in their current location, prior to construction, chain-link fencing shall be installed around the protected zone of the trees (5 feet beyond the dripline, the outermost extent of the tree's branches, or 15 feet from the trunk, whichever is greater).
 The fencing shall remain in place throughout the entire period of construction.
 Any excavation or grading allowed within the protected zone shall be limited to hand tools or small hand-powered equipment.
+This measure shall only apply to existing trees where the limits of construction work are within 20 feet of the protected zone.
 In addition, one of the following measures (BIO/mm-6.1a or BIO/mm-6.1b) shall be implemented: a.
-If possible, removal, relocation, trimming, or replacement of the oak trees at the Tar Pits site shall be avoided.
+If possible, removal, relocation, trimming, or replacement of the oak trees at the Tar Pits site shall be avoided. b.

-BIO Impact 6 b.
 If modification (removal, relocation, trimming, or replacement) of protected oaks is required, coordination with the County of Los Angeles Department of Regional Planning shall occur prior to commencement of any work on-site.
-Any encroachment or remova requests must be reviewed by the County of Los Angeles Department of Regiona Planning for consistency with County policies and ordinances relating to oak tree protection prior to commencement of any work on-site.
-Although an oak tree permit is no required, measures to mitigate for impacts to oak trees shall include the following: Removed oak trees shall be mitigated by planting coast live oaks at a 2:1 ratio on the project site.
-Each replacement tree shall be at least a 15-gallor specimen.
-The replacement oaks shall be monitored for a period of 5 years, with any failures resulting in a new oak being planted and initiation of a new 5-year monitoring period for the replanted tree.
+Any encroachment or removal requests must be reviewed by the County of Los Angeles Department of Regional Planning for consistency with County policies and ordinances relating to oak tree protection prior to commencement of any work on-site.
+Although an oak tree permit is not required, measures to mitigate for impacts to oak trees shall include the following: Removed oak trees shall be mitigated by planting coast live oaks at a 2:1 ratio on the project site.
+Each replacement tree shall be at least a 15-gallon specimen. • The replacement oaks shall be monitored for a period of 5 years, with any failures resulting in a new oak being planted and initiation of a new 5-year monitoring period for the replanted tree.
 BIO/mm-6.2 A Plant Pest and Disease Management Plan shall be prepared prior to initiation of landscape planting and developed in consultation with an International Society of Arboriculture Certified Arborist.
-The Plant Pest and Disease Management Plan shall define methods to ensure new plan materials (container stock) are free of insect pests and diseases prior to delivery to the projec site.
+The Plant Pest and Disease Management Plan shall define methods to ensure new plant materials (container stock) are free of insect pests and diseases prior to delivery to the project site.
 Implementation of the Plant Pest and Disease Management Plan shall occur through the life of the project; modification and adaptation may occur to ensure applicability and viability of the plan.
-Impacts Follo wing Mitigation n of BIO/mm-6.1 and BIO/mm-6.2 would reduce construction and operation impacts related to conflicts y of Los Angeles Oak Tree Ordinance to less than significant.